Friday, November 28, 2014

 Street vendor

 It's a friendly, open-hearted community where ex-pats and locals co-mingle.
-Many long-term ex-pats tirelessly help out with local charities, animal rescue, and student educational programs.
-Visitors and residents can choose to very involved, or can maintain a lower profile.
+Many long-term expats tirelessly help out with local charities, animal rescue, and student educational programs.
+Visitors and residents can choose to be very involved or can maintain a lower profile.
 It's a personal preference.

 Like Cancun, Isla does have four all-inclusive resorts: The Privileges Aluxes, The Mia Reef, The Isla Mujeres Palace, and now the Hotel Villa Rolandi has changed to an all-inclusive.
 However, most of the accommodations are located in condominiums, small quirky hotels, a large hostel, and private houses.
 The tourists who discover Isla usually have a more adventurous outlook on life, preferring to try something new rather than to ensconce themselves in an all-inclusive, this-could-be-any-beach-resort-in-the-world, atmosphere.

 Unlike Cancun, the island has a huge Naval base, just to the right of the passenger ferry docks.
 Several Navy ships, including the fast rescue boats, are often berthed in front of the base.
-There is a navy hospital, barracks for single personal, and family housing as well.
-Frequently the enlisted personal can be seen exercising, practicing drills, or doing maintenance chores at the base.
+There is a navy hospital, barracks for single personnel, and family housing as well.
+Frequently, the enlisted personnel can be seen exercising, practicing drills, or doing maintenance chores at the base.

 And the airport – well, that belongs to the Navy, but occasionally is used by visiting dignitaries or pilots who have connections.
-However, a word of advise; be discrete if you are taking photographs of the Navy base, or the boats.
-For security reasons photographers are not welcome.
+However, a word of advice: be discreet if you are taking photographs of the Navy base or the boats.
+For security reasons, photographers are not welcome.

 Isla is a tight-knit, family-oriented community.
 Many islanders have lived here all their lives, as have their parents, cousins, aunts, uncles, grandparents, great-grandparents, great-great-grandparents and so on.